Midland and South Western Junction Railway: Reaching Southampton

-While reaching a connection with the Midland Railway in the north, the company achieved a success in the south: full running powers from Andover to Southampton Docks were granted by Act of Parliament in 1882; "a valuable right enjoyed by no other company".
+While reaching a connection with the Midland Railway in the north, the company achieved a success in the south: full running powers from Andover to Southampton Docks were granted by the Swindon, Marlborough and Andover Railway Act 1882 (45 & 46 Vict. c. cxcv); "a valuable right enjoyed by no other company".
 Goods operation started on 1 November 1892 and passenger working with M&SWJR engines and crews on 1 June 1894.
-The Company now had finally achieved the connection to run its own trains between the Midland Railway at Cheltenham, and a port on the English Channel at Southampton.
+The company now had finally achieved the connection to run its own trains between the Midland Railway at Cheltenham, and a port on the English Channel at Southampton.

 Sam Fay

 In the early years of the MS&WJR and its constituents, managerial control of the company's activities was poor, and receipts were weak while the interest on loans was crippling; indeed the company was in receivership.
 This was recognised by the directors and in 1891 they approached the London and South Western Railway (LSWR) for advice.
 The LSWR were supportive and seconded Sam Fay, then 35 years old, to the company; he became general manager and secretary.
 In five years Fay increased receipts by 63% while working expenses increased by only 13%; he was able to obtain discharge from bankruptcy for the company on 10 November 1897.
 After this success, Fay returned to the LSWR to become its general manager in April 1899.